 Pagh et al. [12] refine this approach to directly solve the approximate furthest neighbor problem; this improves on the runtime of Indyk's algorithm and is easy to implement.
 This algorithm, called QDAFN ('query-dependent approximate furthest neighbor'), has a guaranteed success probability.
 A user must specify the number of projections and the number of points stored for each projection; usually, this number is generally low.
 But in very high-dimensional settings, the random projections can fail to capture important outlying points.
-This motivates us to investigate the point distribution as a path towards a better algorithm.
+This motivates us to investigate the distribution of furthest neighbors in order to devise a better algorithm.

-4 Furthest neighbor point distribution
+5. Furthest neighbor point distribution

-The furthest neighbor problem is quite different from the nearest neighbor problem, which has received significantly more attention [19-22, 9, 8, 17].
+The furthest neighbor problem is quite different from the nearest neighbor problem, which has received significantly more attention [20, 21, 22, 23, 9, 8, 18].
 This difference is perhaps somewhat counterintuitive, given that the furthest neighbor problem is simply an argmax over S_r , not an argmin.
 But this change causes the problem to have surprisingly different structure with respect to the results.

-As a first observation of the differences between the two problems, consider that for any set S_r , the furthest neighbor of every point can be made to be a single point simply by adding a single point sufficiently far from every other point in S_r .
+As a first observation of the differences between the two problems, consider that for any set S_r , the furthest neighbor of every point in S_r can be made to be a single point simply by adding a single point sufficiently far from every other point in S_r .
 There is no analog to this in the nearest neighbor search problem.
-Indeed, it is often true that for a furthest neighbor query with many query points, the results may contain the same reference point.
+Indeed, it is often true that for a furthest neighbor query with large S_q , the results may contain the same reference point for many query points.
 This is easily demonstrated.